aguschin/lyrics2emoji/README.md

 ## Translation

 We tried different options for translation of lyrics into emoji.
-Check out our write up about this (Philip, Vasilii - links to your posts)
+Check out our write up about this https://medium.com/@purgen200/building-ml-powered-application-emoji2text-81fecc121ea2

 ## Guessing the song